-The Company has entered into agreements with certain employees to provide severance payments to the employees for termination for reasons other than cause, death or disability.
+The Company has entered into agreements with certain employees to provide severance payments to the employees in the event of the termination of their employment for reasons other than cause, death or disability.
 Aggregate payments that would be required to be made in the event of termination under the agreements are approximately \$2.1 million.
-At March 31, 2023, no terminations have occurred or are expected to occur pursuant to these arrangements and, accordingly, no termination benefits have been accrued.
+At June 30, 2023, no terminations have occurred or are expected to occur pursuant to these arrangements and, accordingly, no termination benefits have been accrued.